praneybehl/mdCrawler/docs/nextjs-docs/docs_app_building-your-application_data-fetching_fetching.md

 ```

 ### Caching data with an ORM or Database
-You can use the `unstable_cache` API to cache the response to allow pages to be prerendered when running `next build`.
+You can use the `unstable_cache` API to cache the response when running `next build`.
 app/page.tsx
 TypeScript
 JavaScriptTypeScript